“Not everyone will understand your journey. That’s fine. It’s not their journey to make sense of. It’s yours.” — Zero Dean

 It’s about resilience.

 It’s about hope.

 It’s about staying true to yourself.

 It’s about success, setbacks — and failure.

-Map updated: November 19, 2019 — Blue: Heading East and North — Purple: Heading South
+Red marker: Location when last updated Blue: Heading East or North — Purple: Heading South or West

 Let's keep in touch

 Subscribe to project news & updates